TimeDelta/auto-psych-nosology/README.md

 The Lorenz curve illustrates that the SBM model distributed nearly all of its explanatory mass into a small number of extremely large clusters, while simultaneously generating thousands of microscopic clusters that are statistically pure by construction but uninterpretable in isolation.
 This reveals why mutual-information-based indices are inflated despite recall collapsing to near zero: the SBM increases likelihood by splitting low-degree nodes into singleton components, producing purity without capturing meaningful structure.

+The fact that inter-cluster density decays with identical temporal curvature as the expected cluster count (just at squared magnitude) indicates that relational sparsity is directly induced by cluster pruning rather than emergent structure differentiation.
+The current early-stopping criterion monitors only reconstruction loss with a patience window and is therefore blind to changes in latent capacity.
+In both main and stability runs, loss plateaus while encoder-side L₀ usage, inter-cluster density, and realized cluster count continue to drift, indicating that training is halted while the factorization is still collapsing rather than after the latent dimensionality has stabilized.
+Given the known tendency of sparsity-regularized latent models to undergo premature collapse when regularization pressure outpaces structure formation, a loss-only stopping rule is misaligned with the scientific objective of recovering a non-degenerate transdiagnostic partition.
+A more appropriate criterion should require simultaneous plateau of reconstruction and structural metrics (e.g., gate entropy, expected L₀, and partition stability) before declaring convergence.

-The degree-corrected SBM’s expansion to 18,670 clusters is an expected consequence of applying a likelihood-maximizing block model to a sparse, heterogeneous, multiplex graph.
+The SBM’s expansion to 18,670 clusters is an expected consequence of applying a likelihood-maximizing block model to a sparse, heterogeneous, multiplex graph.
 When edge densities vary dramatically across node types and degrees—as they do in this knowledge graph—the SBM achieves higher likelihood by carving the network into many small, highly specific micro-blocks rather than discovering broader transdiagnostic modules.
 This behavior reflects the model’s parametric bias toward fine-grained partitions under heterogeneous degree distributions rather than meaningful mesoscale structure.
 In contrast, the RGCN-SCAE’s self-compressing latent space forces a parsimonious representation that merges these micro-patterns into coherent, semantically enriched domains, thereby revealing structure that the SBM’s over-fragmentation obscures.